NWChemEx/PluginPlay/docs/source/property_types/index.rst

 #########################

-The topics in this chapter will walk you through writing and designing property types.Needing to design a property type is common when a project starts and becomes less common when an established set of property types already exists (because the likelihood that a property type already exists for your property increases).
+The topics in this chapter will walk you through writing and designing property types.
+Needing to design a property type is common when a project starts and becomes less common when an established set of property types already exists (because the likelihood that a property type already exists for your property increases).